IoanaLivia/IntroductionToRobotics/README.md

 *Game description*

 * Mini-game implies a player that can move horizontally and vertically using the joystick.
 (WASD)
-* Food is to be collected by collected and  represented by a blinking matrix led.
+* Food is to be collected by player and is represented by a blinking matrix led.
 Food spawns and stays on the screen for a certain amount of time depending on chosen difficulty.
 It dissapears from the screen if collected or if a certain amount of time has passed and it has not been collected.
 * The lcd displays number of lifes, current score, timer, level and difficulty.
 The player loses a life if he crashes into an edge.
 The game ends when the player has no more lifes left.

 ### Picture of setup